-Data Retrieved from: Thurston County Assessor’s Parcel Data, March 14, 2018
+Data Retrieved from: Thurston County Assessor’s Parcel Data, March 2024

-Currently, there are 15,878 acres of designated agricultural lands: 984 acres are designated Nisqually Agriculture, and 14,894 acres are designated Long-Term Agriculture ().
+Currently, there are 15,161 acres of designated agricultural lands: 938 acres are designated Nisqually Agriculture, and 14,223 acres are designated Long-Term Agriculture (Table 3-1).

+Becoming Designated: Future lands that meet designation criteria for agricultural lands of long-term commercial significance may also be considered for designation at the request of the landowner.
+Landowners may apply to voluntarily add individual properties to the designation through a comprehensive plan amendment.
+See the Goals, Objectives, and Policies section and Implementation Plan for specific requirements.

-Redesignation of Agricultural Areas: While the emphasis of this Plan is to prevent the loss of agricultural lands, the County is subject to trends and events that it has little ability to control.
-The process and procedures used to identify and designate agricultural land are based on the best available information, and not site-specific conditions.
-While the areas designated for long-term agricultural use meet the primarily physical criteria for long-term commercial use, other factors, and site specific conditions may arise that can render commercial agriculture activity completely non-viable.
-If farming economics changes so as to affect the long-term potential for farming in a substantial portion of an agriculture district, the land use designation should be reconsidered.
+Redesignation of Agricultural Areas: While the emphasis of the Comprehensive Plan is to prevent the loss of agricultural lands, the county is subject to trends and events that it has little ability to control.
+The process and procedures used to identify and designate agricultural land are based on the best available information and reviewed at a countywide scale, and not site-specific conditions.
+While the areas designated for long-term agricultural use meet the primarily physical criteria for long-term commercial use, other factors, and site-specific conditions may arise that can render commercial agriculture activity completely non-viable.
+If farming economics changes so as to affect the long-term potential for farming in a substantial portion of an agriculture district, a land use designation may be reconsidered.
 In addition, if site-specific evidence conclusively indicates that land does not meet the criteria for designation as agricultural land, the land use designation should be reconsidered.
+The losses of an individual farm should not be reason, by itself, for eliminating or endangering the remaining acres of Thurston County’s best resources of agricultural land in the future.

-Piecemeal redesignation of lands within the designated agricultural areas should not be allowed.
+Because of the significant amount of time needed to review natural resource lands and potential impacts from incompatible uses, piecemeal redesignation of lands within the designated agricultural areas should not be allowed.
+Site-specific proposals to de-designate natural resource lands must be deferred until a comprehensive countywide analysis is conducted where whole areas of land designated for long term commercial significance can be looked at holistically.
 The farm areas designated as agricultural lands of long-term commercial significance were chosen because there was a critical mass of operating farms with significant investments in land, buildings, and other improvements, productive farm soils, and absence of incompatible land uses.
-The piecemeal redesignation of individual properties from agricultural use to residential use can have a domino effect.
+Piecemeal redesignation of individual properties from agricultural use to residential use can have a domino effect.
 Conflicts between new residents and surrounding farmers make it harder for the farms to continue.
 These conflicts also add pressure to those surrounding farmers to seek redesignation of their land.
-Therefore, the reevaluation of agricultural land should occur only for whole areas of land designated as agricultural land of long-term commercial significance.

-Redesignation of the agriculture areas to other land use designations should be taken up only when changes in economic conditions, surrounding land use or regulatory conditions are negatively affecting farms throughout the district, over a period of several years, or site-specific scientific evidence conclusively indicates the land does not meet the criteria for designation as agricultural land.
-The losses of an individual farm should not be reason, by itself, for eliminating or endangering the remaining acres of Thurston County’s best resources of agricultural land in the future.

-The following criteria are provided to capture, in a general way, the limited nature of the circumstances under which the County should reevaluate a whole area designated as agricultural land of long-term commercial significance.
+The following criteria are provided to capture, in a general way, the limited nature of the circumstances under which the county should reevaluate a whole area designated as agricultural land of long-term commercial significance.

 Changes in surrounding land use severely inhibit or severely interfere with continued agriculture use;